Karlis/InfiniteScrolling/README.md

 ## Options
  * maxRows - maximum items to load
+ * thresholdTop - when to add new and remove old items out of view at the top
- * threshold - when to add new and remove old items out of view
+ * thresholdBottom - when to add new and remove old items out of view at the bottom
  * divId - the id of the scrolling container